-Carl Rogers will forever be remembered as one of the most influential psychologists of the twenieth century.
-Over the course of a 56 year career, Rogers was able to leave his mark on the field of psychology by developing a number of important brain and behavior theories.
+Carl Rogers will forever be remembered as one of the most influential psychologists of the twentieth century.
+Over the course of a 56-year career, Rogers was able to leave his mark on the field of psychology by developing a number of important brain and behavior theories.
 His ideas about person-centered therapy, personality development, congruence, and acceptance still hold weight in psychology communities today.
 Rogers also worked alongside Abraham Maslow, another highly decorated psychologist, to develop the humanistic psychological approach.
-Based upon his lengthy list of accomplishments, it is clear to see why Rogers is considered to be one of the most prominent psychologists the field has even known.
+Based on his lengthy list of accomplishments, it is clear to see why Rogers is considered to be one of the most prominent psychologists in the field has ever known.

 Carl Rogers Profile: